syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ### Column resize mode

-In Treegrid, it is possible to provide different column resizing mode using `ResizeMode` property of `ColumnResizeSettings`.
+In TreeGrid, it is possible to provide different column resizing mode by using `ResizeMode` property of `ColumnResizeSettings` property.

 The below are the types of column resize modes available in TreeGrid,